Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

 URL1: http://dx.doi.org/10.1117/12.2649077 (not yet activated)

-Please cite using the following bibtex:
+If citing this work, pelase use the following references:
 ```
 @inproceedings{10.1117/12.2649077,
 author = {Jingzhao Liu and Daehyun Kim and Zijun Bian and Jianyang Feng and Yunyun Gao and Paul Harvey and Richard Hogg},